Global Routing Operations (grow) Internet Drafts

 Working Group: Global Routing Operations (grow)

-AS Path Prepending provides a tool to manipulate the BGP AS_PATH attribute through prepending multiple entries of an ASN.
-AS Path Prepending is used to deprioritize a route or alternate path.
-By prepending the local ASN multiple times, ASs can make advertised AS paths appear artificially longer.
-Excessive AS Path Prepending has caused routing issues in the Internet.
-This document provides guidance for the use of AS Path Prepending, including alternative solutions, in order to avoid negatively affecting the Internet.
+Autonomous System (AS) path prepending is a tool to manipulate the BGP AS_PATH attribute through prepending one or more Autonomous System Numbers (ASNs).
+AS path prepending is used to deprioritize a route in the presence of a route with a shorter AS_PATH.
+By prepending a local ASN multiple times, ASes can make advertised AS paths appear artificially longer.
+However, excessive AS path prepending has caused routing issues in the Internet.
+This document provides guidance for the use of AS path prepending, including alternative solutions, in order to avoid negatively affecting the Internet.

 Near Real Time Mirroring (NRTM) version 4